 OK.
 I get it.
 My guy doesn’t have refined taste buds.
 We accept this.
 Me, the foodie, former pseudo gourmet cook, accepts this.
 But, let’s face it.
-We’ve traveled half way around the world and he’s always been able to order an delicious meal of some sort or other.
+We’ve traveled halfway around the world and he’s always been able to order a delicious meal of some sort or other.

 |White Ginger Plant.|